kdeldycke/awesome-engineering-team-management/readme.md

 - [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process.
 - [Open Sourced Interview Process](https://github.com/cockroachlabs/open-sourced-interview-process) - Cockroach Labs published their process “to create familiarity for candidates and account for bias, resulting in a better candidate experience and hiring decisions.”
-- [Rethinking the Hiring Process](https://www.karllhughes.com/posts/rethinking-hiring) - “Testing programmers at something they aren’t actually expected to be good at and expecting to learn something about how they would work at your company is delusional, and I think these kind of interviews only serve to make the hiring team feel smarter and ensure better outcomes for engineers with traditional CS backgrounds.”
+- [Rethinking the Hiring Process](https://www.karllhughes.com/posts/rethinking-hiring) - “Testing programmers at something they aren't actually expected to be good at and expecting to learn something about how they would work at your company is delusional, and I think these kind of interviews only serve to make the hiring team feel smarter and ensure better outcomes for engineers with traditional CS backgrounds.”

 ### Interview